 If you’re looking for a picturesque small town in Germany, look no further than Triberg in the Black Forest

-With a population of only around 5000 people, it has a LOT to offer.
+With a population of only around 5000 people, it has a LOT to offer and the Black Forest with kids is a great holiday.
 Not only is it a typical German town, with cute wooden clad buildings, colorful houses and so many bars, restaurants, and cafes you could never visit them all, but there are some of the most popular tourist attractions in Germany here as well.
 And it won’t take you long walking around to know that Triberg is the Cuckoo Clock capital of the world!

 3 of our favorite activities in Triberg include: